-Homes evacuated in security alert
+County Antrim security alert now over

 These are external links and will open in a new window

-There is an ongoing security alert in the Greenisland area of County Antrim.
+A security alert in the Greenisland area of County Antrim has ended.

-A number of homes have been evacuated in Hartley Hall and Shannagh Avenue.
+A number of homes were earlier evacuated in Hartley Hall and Shannagh Avenue after the discovery of a suspicious object on Thursday evening.

-It follows the discovery of a suspicious object on Thursday evening.
-Hartley Hall and Shannagh Avenue have been closed.
+"The item turned out to be nothing untoward and residents have been allowed to return to their homes," police said.

-Temporary accommodation for residents who have been moved from their homes has been made available at the Valley Leisure Centre.
+Hartley Hall Green and Shannagh Avenue have reopened.